loganbrenningmeyer/stranded-santa/README.md

 # Stranded Santa

 Santa is stranded!
 His sleigh is in the workshop and now he must deliver presents on foot.
-This program determines the shortest path between two given cities and animates the journey between them.
+This program determines the shortest path between two given cities and animates the journey between them so Santa can deliver presents on time.

 <img src=https://media.giphy.com/media/KgBosvIkQs7al4TVXx/giphy.gif width=50%>